Jorge Molina (footballer, born 1988)

-Jorge Luis Molina Cabrera (born 5 March 1987) is a Peruvian footballer who plays for Peruvian Segunda División club Cienciano as a midfielder.
+Jorge Luis Molina Cabrera (born 5 March 1987) is a Peruvian former professional footballer who played as a midfielder.

-Club career
+Career

 Playing for Arequipa-based club Total Clean, Molina made his Torneo Descentralizado debut on November 11, 2007 at home against Deportivo Municipal in the 2007 season.
 Manager Hélard Delgado put him in the starting eleven and later replaced Molina for Joel Sánchez in the 65th minute of the match, which finished in a 4–1 win for his club.